Grails-Plugin-Consortium/grails-cxf/README.markdown

 This is helpful when the default cxf annotation of `@org.apache.cxf.interceptor.InInterceptors (interceptors = {"com.example.Test1Interceptor" })` does not satisfy your needs.

-When chosing between the this property and the cxf provided one, if you require value injection the cxf annotation will most likely **NOT** meet your needs and you should use this property instead.
+When chosing between the this property and the cxf provided one, if you require value injection, the cxf provided annotation will most likely **NOT** meet your needs and you should use this property instead.

 *Note: Make sure to set any beans you wish injected into your interceptors to `bean.autowire = 'byName'` or use the `@Autowire` annotation.*